How to Create and Set Up Global Load Balancers

 This part of the guide provides two different use cases for connecting a domain to a global load balancer:

-If you manage your domain’s DNS with DigitalOcean DNS, you can connect it to by going to the load balancer’s overview page, then clicking the Settings tab, then clicking the Connect a Domain button.
-In the Getting Started modal, you can also add the domain after creating the load balancer.
+If you manage your domain’s DNS with DigitalOcean DNS, connect it from the load balancer’s detail page: click the Settings tab, then click Connect a Domain.
+You can also add the domain from the Getting Started panel that appears after creation.

 In the SSL certificate section, select how you want to add SSL/TLS certificates.
 You can add certificates using two options: